swiftech/swifttime/readme.md

 ```

 #### Interval for fields
-Calculate time interval by single time field is tedious because you have to consider the carry of time field.
+Calculate time interval at single time field is tedious because you have to consider the carry of time field.
-By SwiftTime you can easily get interval from one Time to another for any single field of time:
+Now you can easily get interval at any field from one Time to another. eg:
 ```java
 Time t1 = new Time(2018);
 Time t2 = new Time(2000);